inuoshios/nigeria-universities/README.md

 # Nigeria Universities API

-This api returns all the list of Universities in Nigeria.
+This API returns all the list of Universities in Nigeria.
 You can also get a specific univeristy by searching for it using that particualar university abbreviation.
 E.g. `{uniben, eksu}`.

 ## How it works.